Renewables Obligation (United Kingdom): Objectives and banding

+Changes to the banding levels for 2013–2017 included a reduction in the tariff for onshore wind to 0.9 ROCs/MWh and an increase for small wave and tidal stream projects, under 30 MW, to 5 ROCs/MWh.

 Government review

 The obligation was reviewed by government following a consultation period that finished in September 2007.
-The document at the centre of the consultation set out an amended form of the RO which will see different technologies earn different numbers of ROCs.
-This has not yet been adopted as policy.
+The document at the centre of the consultation set out an amended form of the RO which would see different technologies earn different numbers of ROCs.

-On 22 January 2007, Ofgem called for the Renewables Obligation to be replaced, claiming that the scheme is a 'very costly way' of supporting renewable electricity generation.
-In particular they are concerned that electricity customers pay for renewables projects even if they are not built due to problems obtaining planning permission, and the failure of the Renewables Obligation to link financial support for renewables to either the electricity price or the price of renewables in the European Union Emissions Trading Scheme.
+In January 2007, Ofgem called for the Renewables Obligation to be replaced, claiming that the scheme was a 'very costly way' of supporting renewable electricity generation.
+In particular, they were concerned that electricity customers paid for renewables projects even if they were not built due to failure to obtain planning permission, and the failure of the Renewables Obligation to link financial support for renewables to either the electricity price or the price of renewables in the European Union Emissions Trading Scheme.

-The British Wind Energy Association, whose members are major beneficiaries of the existing scheme, claims that Ofgem is partly responsible for the costs because it has failed to prioritise work on the National Grid which would allow more renewable capacity to be connected.
+In response, the British Wind Energy Association – whose members are major beneficiaries of the existing scheme – said that Ofgem was partly responsible for the costs because it failed to prioritise work on the National Grid which would allow more renewable capacity to be connected.
 They also stressed the need to maintain stability in the marketplace to maintain the confidence of investors.

-The concerns of both bodies seem to be shared by the Renewable Energy Association.
+The concerns of both bodies were shared by the Renewable Energy Association.

-The Scottish Wind Assessment Project has criticised the scheme for rewarding reductions in renewable electricity output: two electricity suppliers, Scottish and Southern Energy and Npower, down-rated several large hydro-power stations in order to qualify for Renewables Obligation Certificates.
+The Scottish Wind Assessment Project criticised the scheme in 2005 for rewarding reductions in renewable electricity output: two electricity suppliers, Scottish and Southern Energy and Npower, down-rated several large hydro-power stations in order to qualify for Renewables Obligation Certificates.

-Banding

-The Renewables Obligation represents the UK Government's main policy measure for stimulating the growth of electricity generation from renewable sources.
-The Government envisages that 30% of electricity demand will need to be generated by renewable sources in order for the UK to meet a legally binding EU target of obtaining 15% of energy from renewable sources by 2020.

-The Renewables Obligation is a market-based mechanism designed to incentivise the generation of electricity from renewable energy sources over more traditional alternatives at a reasonable cost.

-When it was first introduced in 2002, each form of renewable energy technology received the same level of support, namely one ROC/MWh of electricity generated.
-This was a conscious decision as the Government was keen to promote a market-led approach, emphasising competition between technologies to minimise cost, and did not want to distort the market by appearing to place the importance of certain technologies above others.